Wered6/UE5-StyleGuide/README.md

 <a name="structure-top-level-dlc"></a>
 <a name="3.2.4"></a>

-### 3.2.4 DLC, sub-projects and patches are easily maintained
+### 3.2.4 DLC, subprojects and patches are easily maintained

 For projects that include DLC or multiple subprojects that may be migrated out or not included in certain builds, create separate top-level content folders for these assets.
 This organization makes it easier to cook DLC separately from the main project content and allows